 The 78-square-meter Smart Slab that is fabricated for the DFAB HOUSE cantilevers over the S-shaped Mesh Mould wall and carries the two-story timber unit above it.
-Its main support is the double-curved S-shaped wall from which it cantilevers in multiple directions.
-The Smart Slab comprises eleven 7.4-meter-long segments which are prefabricated and then mechanically joined using post-tensioning cables.
+The Smart Slab comprises eleven 7.4-metre-long segments which are prefabricated and then mechanically joined using post-tensioning cables.

-The geometry of the Smart Slab is structurally optimised for its challenging load-case, involving cantilevers of up to 4.5 meters.
-The material is distributed in a hierarchical grid of curved ribs, which vary between 30 and 60 centimeters in depth.
-The 1.5 centimeter thick concrete fields between these ribs are domed to maximize stability and to minimize the amount of material needed.
+The geometry of the Smart Slab is structurally optimised for its challenging load-case, involving cantilevers of up to 4.5 metres.
+The material is distributed in a hierarchical grid of curved ribs, which vary between 30 and 60 centimetres in depth.
+The 1.5 centimetre thick concrete fields between these ribs are domed to maximise stability and to minimise the amount of material needed.
 Consequently the slab only weighs 15 tonnes, almost 70% less in comparison to a conventional solid concrete slab.

 In Smart Slab, details for the façade interface and for technical installations such as sprinklers and lighting are embedded into the prefabricated elements to reduce construction height and to avoid complexity on the construction site.

 Planning software was developed to integrate the fabrication parameters into the early design phase.
 This software allows for optimisation of the slab design, automatic detailing, cost control and the direct export of fabrication data relating to the formwork.